IHCCJava/IHCC.github.io/general-project-instructions/README.md

 ## Step 1: Fork the project

-To create a copy of my base code into your own repo, you will need to fork this project.
+To create a copy of my base code into your own repo, you will need to `fork` this project.

-In the top bar here in GitHub there is a fork button.
+In the top bar in GitHub there is a fork button.
 Press that, and make sure you are logged into your GitHub account.
 It will prompt you with some default settings for this new copied repo, and you can accept and fork the project.